 Hanukkah in our family is one of the most anticipated food holidays for our family.
 My husband makes the BEST latkes (fried potato pancakes), and he has several versions that he has perfected, like potato chive, sweet potato, and “everything bagel latkes.”

 I love that this is the one holiday that my husband does most of the cooking for.
 It’s nice that I get a chance to take a step back and do more of the helping side work, like getting the sour cream and applesauce ready.

 We also have a tradition of serving filled donuts, Boston cream being our house favorite.

 Why donuts and latkes?

-Hanukkah celebrates the miracle of oil lasting throughout the holiday, so Jewish families traditionally serve fried foods in remembrance.
+Hanukkah celebrates the miracle of the oil lasting throughout the holiday, so Jewish families traditionally serve fried foods in remembrance.

-Every family does something a little different and it is fun to learn how each family chooses to celebrate.
+Every family does something a little different, and it is fun to learn how each family chooses to celebrate.
 When our kids were little, they wanted a “Hanukkah Bush” to light up and decorate like their friends.
 So we had a lovely little tree with festive lights.
 This year I think we will get a living tree and decorate it, then plant it in the yard in the spring.

 I would love to hear what you think of Hanukkah and your holiday traditions.